danwulff/ping-pong/README.md

 ## Description

 _This is a example of javascript use.
-This is an html/css/javascript website that takes a user input (number) and prints a list of values from 1 to the inputted number.
+This is a simple html/css/javascript website that takes a user input (number) and prints a list of values from 1 to the inputted number.
 However numbers divisible by 3 will print "ping", numbers divisible by 5 will print "pong" and numbers divisible by 15 will print "pingpong".
 The website can be seen at danwulff.github.com/io/ping-pong_

 ## Setup/Installation Requirements